snyball/hawck/README.md

     - Used for anything that can't be done from the sandbox.
   - Unsafe mode (optional current method)
     - Used by X11 users, and users who just don't care.

-Ideally the hawck-ui editor should be able to start off assuming sandboxed mode, then inform the user about the need to switch to whitelist mode if it sees use of any feature unsupported in the sandbox, like `io.popen` or `app`.

 #### Synchronous and asynchronous keyboard locking explained